Research-Based

 • Severe bone or muscle pain and weakness

-• Stress fractures in your legs, pelvis, or hips
+• Stress fractures in legs, pelvis, or hips

-Those who live in densely populated metropolitan areas, spend more time indoors, or have dark skin are at risk for lower D levels.
-Darker skin equates to higher levels of melanin, so less Vitamin D is absorbed when in the sun.
+Those living in densely populated metropolitan areas, spending more time indoors, or having darker skin face higher risks for lower D levels.
+Darker skin contains higher melanin levels, reducing Vitamin D absorption during sun exposure.

-If you are experiencing any of the above symptoms, your doctor can perform a simple blood test to determine Vitamin D deficiency.
-For those diagnosed with a deficiency, your doctor may suggest X-rays to determine bone strength and will likely recommend you take daily vitamin D supplements.
+If you experience any of these symptoms, your doctor can perform a simple blood test to assess Vitamin D deficiency.
+For those diagnosed with deficiency, your doctor may recommend X-rays to evaluate bone strength and will likely suggest daily vitamin D supplements.
 D3 deficient

 What Are Vitamin D3 Supplements?

-Vitamin D dietary supplements come as either Vitamin D2 or Vitamin D3, usually in a soft gel or liquid delivery.
-Less than twenty years ago, fewer than one percent of adults used a D supplement, today nearly one in five use Vitamin D every day.
-The increase is attributable to an expanded awareness of D deficiency, women with osteoporosis, and our aging population.
-As we age, there is a reduction of Vitamin D production in our skin, resulting in up to a fifty percent decrease in the formation of Vitamin D3.
+Vitamin D dietary supplements come as either Vitamin D2 or D3, typically in soft gel or liquid form.
+Less than twenty years ago, fewer than one percent of adults used a D supplement; today nearly one in five use Vitamin D daily.
+This increase stems from expanded awareness of D deficiency, women with osteoporosis, and our aging population.
+As we age, vitamin D production in our skin decreases, resulting in up to a fifty percent reduction in D3 formation.

 Vitamin D3 Supplementation

-Although we may not know the ideal level of Vitamin D, there are some well-established guidelines.
-The National Institute of Health recommends adults should consume between 400-800 international units (or 10 to 20 mcg) of vitamin D daily.
-Please see the below chart.
+While we may not know the ideal Vitamin D level, well-established guidelines exist.
+The National Institute of Health recommends adults consume between 400-800 international units (or 10 to 20 mcg) of vitamin D daily.
+Please see the chart below.

 Table 2: Recommended Dietary Allowances (RDAs) for Vitamin D [1]